GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 ### Bonus Exercise!

 If you are finished with the main map, click on the map and navigate to the item properties.
 In the layer section, check the box `Lock Layers` and `Lock styles for layers`.
-This means that if you change the map in the main QGIS-window, the map you have added to the Now you can start working on an overview map.
+This means that if you change the map in the main QGIS-window, the first map you have added to the print layout will not be affected by these changes.
+Now you can start working on an overview map.
 We will be using a shapefile with the administrative boundaries of Pakistan.

 1. Return to the main QGIS window and load the layers from the `Bonus Exercise`-folder.
+They include a polygon layer with the outlines of countries (alternatively, you can use the OSM basemap).
 2. In the __Layer__ panel, make the layers for the main map invisible by clicking on the ![Eye Icon](/fig/30.30.2_layer_visibility_icon.png) next to the layer name.
 3. Style the countries in an neutral, unobtrusive color.
 For example, you can use the "__Gray 3 Fill__" from the styling templates.
 4. Once you are happy with the styling of your overview map, navigate back to the __Print Layout window__.